 - No sound dampening feet

-9. Panworld External Pumps - The Pump of Choice for Basement Sumps
+11. Panworld External – The Choice for Basement Sumps

 Panworld External Pumps offer a very reliable return pump for a reason price.
 I see many basement sumps and fish rooms run these pumps for years.
 They are pretty common place in the reefing community with their great price point and reliability.